ihavethatonvinyl/blog/content/essays/is-it-in-my-head-dissociative-identity-plurality-quadrophenia.md

 The name “quadrophenia” partly comes from the new technology that allowed four speakers to be tied together to create a quadrophonic image (a predecessor to 5.1 surround sound).
 Pete Townsend combined the words “quadrophonic” and “schizophrenia” to make the album title’s portmanteau- q*uadrophenia*.
 Jimmy is portrayed as a schizophrenic depressive in both the record and subsequent film adaptation.
 I can’t speak for *Quadrophenia*’s portrayal of schizophrenia, but what I *can* speak for is how dissociative identity disorder (DID) is conveyed as a plot device, metaphor and ultimately a statement on subculture.

+*Quadrophenia* avoids feeling like a Pete Townsend project more than a Who project, something I appreciate compared to *The Wall*. *The Wall* had Roger Waters’ all-encompassing vision, while Pete’s approach (a meta inclusion of The Who’s other members) prove to be one of the strongest aspects of the record.
+Roger Daltrey, John Entwhistle and Keith Moon’s contributions were not just in the performances on this record, but also in their leitmotifs.
+Each band member makes up a different part of Jimmy, a composite of a very confused individual seeking purpose in his young adult life.
+The themes of each member are as follows:

 *Bell Boy* – Keith Moon

 *Helpless Dancer* – Roger Daltrey